shmercer/writeAlizer/README.md

 The writeAlizer scoring models assume that column names in the output files have been unchanged (exactly the same as generated from the program).
 For programs that list file paths in the first column, the writeAlizer file import functions will parse the file names from the file paths and store the file names as an identification variable (ID).
 ### Installing

-writeAlizer is not available on [CRAN](https://cran.r-project.org/).
+writeAlizer is not available on [CRAN](https://cran.r-project.org/) due to file size (~500 mb).
 To install writeAlizer in R, first make sure that the package *devtools* is installed in R
 ```
 install.packages("devtools")
 ```